varunarya10/puppet-aptmirror/README.md

 Overview
 --------

-The APT module provides a simple interface for managing APT source, key, and definitions with Puppet.
+The APT module provides a simple interface for managing APT source, key, definitions and apt-mirror with Puppet.

 Module Description
 ------------------